Axblade/coffeegrid/README.md

 Modern jQuery is required (versions 1.10.*, 2.* or above).
 This could be working with older versions.

+## Installing

+As you have installed jQuery, you have to complete this simple steps:

+1. Copy compiled version from repo or clone it.
+2. Add _script_ tag, pointing to the library.

+## Configuring plugin

 # Contributing

 To do so, you can :